XOP/css-codeguide/README.md

 Comments are _vital_ and sadly often underestimated.

-Comment all code, that potentially might raise questions later.
+In total, all code, that potentially might raise questions later, should be commented.
-Comments should be short and capacious.
-At the same time beware of unnecessary commenting and keep them up to date.
+Comments have to be short, capacious and up-to-date.
+Avoid excessive (unnecessary) commenting.

-There are roughly two types of comments:
+There are generally _two_ types of comments:
-- Structural comments were introduced in [previous chapter](#code-organization-within-a-file)
+- Structural comments (were briefly introduced in [previous chapter](#code-organization-within-a-file))
 - All other comments will be covered right away!